botbuildtra/HighFrequencyTradingSVMs/README.md

 This idea is heavily inspired by the following paper: http://cs229.stanford.edu/proj2015/028_report.pdf by Jiayu Wu.
 This project includes modifications into a trading strategy that rebalances the beta ratio.

-TODO: Further Model Tuning

-TODO: Model Explanations

-TODO: Results Graphs

-TODO: Diagnostic Graphs on labelling

-TODO: Labelled profit vs. Unlabelled profit
+TODO: Further Model Tuning, Model Explanations, Diagnostic Graphs on labelling, Labelled profit vs. Unlabelled profit

 ## Abstract
 D.S.
 Ehrman defines Pairs Trading as a nondirectional, relative-value investment strategy that seeks to